josembelamendia/Validact/README.md

 ## Get started 🔗

-Add script "app.js" to your project file
+Add script "app.js" into your project file

 ### How to use 📋